anwu0203/anwu0203.github.io/README.md

 ### 2048 Game AI (_November 2021 – December 2021_)

 **Overview:** As part of my Artificial Intelligence course, I was tasked to implement an AI using search algorithms to play the game 2048.
-The goal was to obtain the highest average tile reached over several runs.
+The goal was to obtain the highest average tile reached over multiple runs.

-I chose to implement the minimax search algorithm and ran node predictions based on the worst-case random tile placements.
-To achieve this, I employed a weighted tile matrix in order to evaluate the importance of each tile for the score function.
-To optimize runtime and allow deeper searches, I implemented alpha-beta pruning.
+I chose to implement the minimax search algorithm and conducted node predictions based on worst-case random tile placements.
+To accomplish this, I utilized a weighted tile matrix to evaluate the significance of each tile for the score function.
+To optimize runtime and allow deeper searches, I also integrated alpha-beta pruning.

 The resulting average highest tile reached was 2150.